GenEpiO/iso2017/README.md

 * **iso_raw.json**
 * **iso_raw.yaml**

-Lastly, the **genepio_merged.owl** file is the GenEpiO ontology file that was used to generate the ISO specification formats above.
+Lastly, the **genepio-merged.owl** file is the GenEpiO ontology file that was used to generate the ISO specification formats above.
 This file however contains many other ontology terms besides those included in the specification.